Pearson’s Index of Skewness The English statistician Karl Pearson... | Channels for Pearson+

 Pearson’s Index of Skewness

-Pearson’s Index of Skewness is a specific formula used to quantify the skewness of a distribution.
-It is calculated as P = 3(x̄ - median) / s, where x̄ is the mean, median is the median value, and s is the standard deviation.
-This index provides insight into the direction and degree of skewness, aiding in the analysis of data distributions.
+Pearson’s Index of Skewness is a specific formula used to quantify the skewness of a distribution, defined as P = 3(x̄ - median) / s, where x̄ is the mean, median is the median value, and s is the standard deviation.
+This index provides insight into the direction and degree of skewness, allowing statisticians to assess the distribution's shape and make informed decisions based on the data.

 Recommended video: